GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/README.md

 ## 9. What scalar capabilities does SARIG catalogue offer?
 SARIG catalogue offers logical and comparison operators, as well as arithmetic functions for filtering.

-## 10. What are the Id capabilities of SARIG catalogue?
+## 10. What are the ID capabilities of SARIG catalogue?
 SARIG catalogue supports EID (Entity Identifier) and FID (Feature Identifier) for identification purposes.